claytonjwong/haiku/README.md

 ## Good Enough "as is"

-We are all imperfect, good-enough works-in-progress.
+We are all imperfect, good-enough works-in-progress 👍

 ![](GoodEnough.jpg)